-[Page Updated 06/15/2022] There are more than 279 shopping centers and malls across California, and for the local residents.
-So it can become tiring if there are no elevators around to explore these malls.
+There are more than 279 shopping centers and malls across California for the local residents.
+So it can become tiring if no elevators are available to explore these malls.

 Personal injury attorneys help injured victims.
 But it is always better to take precautions to avoid hospital visitation and legal mess in the first place.